Carbs from Wheat and Flour v Whole Food Carbs

 ▶️ Let’s talk wheat flour products quickly.
 Foods made from flour are processed differently in our body to wholefood carbs, such as quinoa or sweet potato or even the wheatberries.

 Because when we grind the wheatberries into flour, we remove the wheatgerm, which contains the fats, and the husk, containing the fibre before grinding the remaining endosperm (starch) containing carbohydrates into a superfine flour.
 Because these particles are so small, they are digested faster in the digestive tract.
 The glucose in these tiny particles therefore passes more easily into our bloodstream.

 ▶️ So, couscous is actually not a healthier choice.
 It is made from refined, steamed semolina, like tiny grains of pasta!
 Anything that is quick-cook will have a higher glycaemic effect on our blood sugars.
 This also applies to quick cook oats or rice too.

 ▶️ Therefore it’s better to choose quinoa or bulgur wheat over couscous if you have the choice.

-▶️ Quinoa is a whole seed and comes with the fibre, the fats in the protein still intact.
+▶️ Quinoa is a whole seed and comes with the fibre, the fats and the protein still intact.
 We need our enzymes to break starches down into smaller units to absorb the glucose.
-That said, quinoa will still raise your blood sugars, but at a slower rate to say a cream cracker.
+That said, quinoa will still raise your blood sugars, but at a slower rate to say, a cream cracker.

-Tip: try to eat most of your cargos as they appear in nature with minimal processing.
+Tip: try to eat most of your carbs as they appear in nature with minimal processing.